 It goes for R28.99 at Spar and online, I’ve come to realise now that these protein bars go over R25 in price which is what I’d pay maximum for a protein bar.
 It is clear that the USN Pro Protein Bar is the cheapest of the series.

-This Protein Bar Review Series was suppose to end with this review but since Alpha Sports Nutrition is adding to their protein bar range, I might as well push for it and just go with the flow of the series of trying two flavours/ranges of each brand, for those who have come this far with me!
+since Alpha Sports Nutrition is adding to their protein bar range, I might as well push for it and just go with the flow of the series of trying two flavours/ranges of each brand, for those who have come this far with me!